javier-lopez/javier.io/blog/en/_posts/2013-09-27-pbuilder-tips.md

 $ sudo DIST=sid ARCH=amd64 pbuilder create
 </pre>

-If you don't want to mess with **~/.pbuilderrc** the parameter can also be set from within the prompt command:
+If you don't want to mess with **~/.pbuilderrc** the parameter can also be set from in the prompt command:

 <pre>
 $ sudo DIST=sid ARCH=amd64 pbuilder create --debootstrapopts --keyring=/etc/apt/trusted.gpg